trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 - TODO Find, using c2rust experiments, examples in key projects where the backend optimizes poorly
 - TODO Document examples in key projects where the backend optimizes poorly

-Effort: 6 person-weeks
+Timeline: Jan 2025 - Mar 2025 / Effort: 6 person-weeks
-Timeline: Apr - Jun

 ### Milestone 3: Experiments for improved codegen

-TODO The result of Milestone are cases where we could be generating substantially better code but aren't.
-TODO In this milestone we will run experiments to improve code generation by the Rust compiler.
+The documented projects identified in Milestone 2 are cases where the compiler backend could be generating substantially better code but isn't.
+In this milestone we will run experiments to find improvements for code generation for those cases.
 TODO Expected areas of work are MIR to MIR optimizations, missing annotations for LLVM, ..., ...

 - TODO define, run, benchmark experiments